 - Know what funding you are using for your trip (e.g., 144-PRJ6789).
 Note: 101-funds cannot be used for travel.

 Register for the conference/event

-Get the department credit card number from Cindy Armour (email@example.com, 608-262-1379) to purchase your conference/event registration.
+Please work with Cindy Armour (email@example.com, 608-262-1379) or pay with personal funds to register for a conference or event.
 Print out a copy of the registration invoice/confirmation and keep it for your reimbursement documentation.

 Make lodging/hotel arrangements

 - The University pays or reimburses for actual lodging costs.
 Travelers are expected to research rates and reserve lodging using Concur/Fox World Travel, 1-866-230-8787.

 - Travelers may also reserve lodging directly with the property or with a conference service/site.
 The use of third party vendors such as Expedia, Hotels.com, and Orbitz are prohibited and will result in a loss of personal funds.
 Concur has modified the site to help users select hotels that comply with the rate maximums allowed by location.
 The allowed rates are now programmed into Concur and will clearly indicate if the property is compliant vs. non-compliant.
 Preferred room rates have been negotiated for Wisconsin, Washington DC, Boston, San Francisco, Orlando, Los Angeles, and many other locations around the country.
 The preferred rates include amenities when possible such as Wi-Fi, airport/local transportation, parking, full breakfast and, within Wisconsin, tax exemption.
 Campus will only pre-pay for a one night guaranteed reservation prior to travel.
 Use of the UW Corporate Card or a form of personal payment is acceptable.
 Please be sure to ask for an itemized receipt upon check out for reimbursement.